mintme-com/wallet/README.md

 * Add neccessary unit tests for your features code.

 When your feature is complete, push it to your remote repo and prepare it for a pull request.

-When you are creating a pull request, make sure the base is `MyCryptoHQ/mycrypto/develop` and compare to `feature/foo`.